 Personal identification numbers (PINs) are security features that protect your accounts and personal information.
-PINs are a series of numbers.
-You use PINs for number pad equipment such as an ATM keypad or your phone keypad.
+PINs are a series of numbers that you can use on an ATM keypad or your phone keypad.

 Generally, PINs are at least four digits long.
 However, the longer the PIN, the harder it is for thieves to figure them out.
 It’s best to use the longest PIN available.